warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

 Under construction

 ## Installation
-### _CompMan_ Add-in
 1. Download and open [CompManDev.xlsb][1]
-2. Follow the instructions to identify a location for the Add-in - preferably a dedicated folder like ../CompMan/Add-in.
-The folder will hold the following files:
-   - CompMan.cfg    ' the basic configuration
-   - CompMan.xlam   ' the Add-in
-   - HostedRaws.dat ' the specified raws hosted in any Workbook
-   - RawHost.dat    ' the Workbooks which claim raws hosted
+2. Perform _Setup/Renew_ even if you not intend to use the Addin in order to setup the obligatory basic configuration which is required even when only the [CompManDev.xlsb][1] is used

-3. Follow the instructions to identify a 'serviced root'
+3. Follow the instructions to identify a _Serviced-Root_'
 4. Use the built-in Command button to run the _Renew_ service.
 It will:
    - ask to confirm or change the basic configuration
    - initially setup or subsequently renew the CompMan Add-in by saving a copy  of the development instance as Add-in (mind the fact that this is a multi-step process which may take some seconds)